Saipranav-Kotamreddy/Linux-Shell/REPORT.md

 all null using `memset`.
 This string then goes through the original command and copies it, except changes multiple spaces between arguments to just one space and puts spaces around '>' and '>>', while removing spaces aroudn the '|' character.
-This is done to assist later parsingh Tere is an edgecase where `clean` fails; if the command line is the max length, but the '>' or '>>' symbols have no spaces around them, then command line overflows.
+This is done to assist later parsing.
+There is an edgecase where `clean` fails; if the command line is the max length, but the '>' or '>>' symbols have no spaces around them, then command line overflows.